 10. Kibbeh Nayyeh, Sheep Balls, & Ghamme oh my!

 “Bassam and I are both GIANT foodies, but surprisingly, I’ve never eaten anything too strange.
 Just the usual strange foods that I think most travelers have tried like escargot and chocolate covered crickets.
 Bassam usually stays away from weird foods too, but when we are in Lebanon, Bassam’s home country, he will eat anything!
 One of his absolute favorite dishes, which I think is super weird, is called kibbeh nayyeh.
 It’s RAW minced lamb or beef, served with some mint leaves and olive oil.
 It’s prepared by being pounded, which people say makes it okay that it’s raw.

 The other weird thing Bassam will eat in Lebanon is sheep balls.
 Those are served cooked, usually fried.
 Bassam’s grandma told him when he was younger that eating sheep balls will help him grow tall and strong.
 Well, Bassam is 6’2″ so I guess it worked?!
 Finally, Bassam used to eat this one all the time until he knew what it was made out of.
 It’s called ghamme.
 It’s sheep intestines stuffed with rice and meat and served with sheep tongue and skull in a stew.
 GROSS!!!!”
 Would you try one of these most bizarre foods in the world?

 Want to learn how you can find adventure in everyday life?
 Check out Bassam & Lena’s blog here.

 So, what do you think?
 Would you try any of these?
-Obviously, there are many more strange foods you could include in this list – even some at McDonald’s around the world can be downright strange!
-What are some of the interesting dining experiences you’ve had?
+Obviously, there are much more you could add to these most bizarre foods in the world – even some at McDonald’s around the world can be downright strange!
+What are some of the most bizarre foods in the world you’ve had?